 Home to over 16 million people, today the Nigerian city of Lagos sprawls across more than 1000 square kilometres.
 As with many African cities, rapid economic growth is now driving frenetic, poorly planned construction, which is generally outward rather than upward.

-Hermann Kamte’s Lagos Wooden Tower design, unveiled in late 2016, offers a far more sustainable solution to the demands of this rampant urbanisation.
-Providing an extra 40,000 square metres of living space in an already cramped neighbourhood, the 21-story, 87-metre high structure sits on top of an existing four-story building.
+Hermann Kamte’s Lagos Wooden Tower design, unveiled in late 2016, offers a far more sustainable solution to the demands of this rampant urbanization.
+Providing an extra 40,000 square meters of living space in an already cramped neighborhood, the 21-story, the 87-metre high structure sits on top of an existing four-story building.
 It uses high-strength engineered wood as the main load-bearing and non-load bearing material.

 Temperatures in Lagos frequently soar above 30°C. The Lagos Tower mitigates climatic conditions in a sustainable way by shading and ventilating residential spaces with a wooden sleeve featuring patterns derived from traditional Yoruba (one of Nigeria’s largest ethnic groups) tattoos.
 Apartment levels, which are designed around a central core, are divided by open floors featuring gardens and amenities, while there is also a rooftop garden and restaurant.

 Widely touted as Africa’s first wooden skyscraper, the Lagos Wooden Tower has proved increasingly popular.
 The project was shortlisted at the 2017 World Architecture Festival Awards and a winner of the 2017 WAFX Prize in the cultural identity category.
 It was also a finalist at the Inspireli Awards and shortlisted at the Plan Awards.

 But for Hermann Kamte, the biggest reward for his (so far) unrealized design has been the stimulation of conversation about wood in African architecture.